pierceluu10/Questr/README.md

 ## Design Philosophy

-SideQuestly follows a clean, uplifting design with:
+Questr follows a clean, modern design with:
 - **Pastel color scheme** for a calming experience
 - **Rounded corners** for friendly, approachable UI
 - **Gradient backgrounds** for visual appeal